Σαδδουκαῖος (saddoukaios, G4523) from Σαδώκ (sadōk, G4524), so it’s a claim to Zadok’s lineage.

 Contrasted with the Essenes,

-“They shall be ruled by the Sons of Zadok, the priests who keep the covenant, and by the multitude of the men of their covenant who hold fast to the covenant.”
+“They shall be ruled by the huios ho Zadok, the priests who keep the covenant, and by the multitude of the men of their covenant who hold fast to the covenant.”
 (1QS 5.1–2)